djvill/APLS/doc/how-to-use/search/search-segments.md

 {: .try-it }
 > To find matches for every instance of /ɔɪ/:
 > 1. Go to the [<span class="apls-page">Search</span> page](https://apls.pitt.edu/labbcat/search).
-> 1. Select the <span class="layer">segment</span> layer in the selection menu to make the segment pattern input field appear.
+> 1. Select the <span class="layer">segment</span> layer in the layer picker to make the segment pattern input appear.
-> 1. Click the drop-down menu button ({% include labbcat-icon.html src="expand-down.svg" %}) and select `ɔɪ` from the `DIPHTHONGS` section.
+> 1. Open the symbol picker (click {% include labbcat-icon.html src="expand-down.svg" %}) and select `ɔɪ` from the `DIPHTHONGS` section.
 > 1. Click the _Search_ button.

 ## Searching for multiple segments within a word

-Next to the the drop-down menu button ({% include labbcat-icon.html src="expand-down.svg" %}) for the <span class="layer">segment</span> and <span class="layer">foll_segment</span> layers is a `+` button.
+Next to the the drop-down menu button ({% include labbcat-icon.html src="expand-down.svg" %}) for the <span class="layer">segment</span> and <span class="layer">foll_segment</span> layers is a small {% include labbcat-icon.html src="add.svg" %} button.
-Clicking {% include labbcat-icon.html src="add.svg" %} on the right side of the segment input field adds another input field for the segment that immediately follows the previous segment.
+Clicking the small {% include labbcat-icon.html src="add.svg" %} button on the right side of the segment pattern input adds another pattern input for the segment that immediately follows the previous segment.
 This allows you to construct patterns that search for a sequence of segments within a word.

 {:.note}